collects/silk/readme.txt

        make decoder

-    4. How to compile the comparison tool:

-       make signalcompare

-    5. How to clean and compile all of the above:
+    4. How to clean and compile all of the above:

        make clean all

-    6. How to build for big endian CPU's
+    5. How to build for big endian CPU's

        Make clean all ADDED_DEFINES+=_SYSTEM_IS_BIG_ENDIAN
        To be able to use the test vectors with big endian CPU's the test programs need to be compiled in a different way.
 Note that the 16 bit input and output from the test programs will have the upper and lower bytes swapped with this setting.

-    7. How to use the comparison tool:
+    6. How to use the comparison tool:

        See 'How to use the test vectors.txt' in the test_vectors folder.